SA011/BUET-Academic-Coursework/README.md

 ----
 ### Academic Term
 - Each Academic Year is divided into two terms from Level 1 to Level 4.
+- This repository contains the coursework in ascending order of the academic year and term.

 ---